Helmut Federle

-Helmut Federle (born 31 October 1944) is a Swiss painter.
+Helmut Federle is a Swiss painter.

 Life

 Federle spent his childhood and youth in St. Margrethen close to St. Gallen in Switzerland.
 In 1959, he created his first small paintings with his initials HF as a motif.

 From 1964, Federle studied at the School of Applied Art in Basel.
 In 1969 and 1971, he received a federal scholarship.
 In the following year, Federle travelled to Tunisia and the United States, where he studied for example the works of Mark Rothko and Agnes Martin.
 Together with his fellow artist and friend Martin Disler he exhibited in 1976 in the Kunstmuseum der Stadt Solothurn.
 Motifs at this time were mountains reduced to small triangles.